 All successful Shared Inquiry sessions follow these five guidelines:

-- Participants must read the selection carefully before the discussion.
+- Participants must read the text carefully before the discussion.

-- The goal of the group is to discuss the ideas in the text and explore them fully.
+- The entire group discusses the ideas in the text and explores them fully.

-- Participants should support interpretations of the text with evidence from the work.
+- Participants support interpretations of the text with evidence from the text, not their own opinions.

-- Everyone needs to listen carefully to the other participants and respond to them directly.
+- Everyone listens carefully to the other participants and responds to them directly.

-- The leader is there to ask questions rather than offer his/her own interpretations of the text.
+- The leader asks questions rather than offering their own interpretations of the text.